Admission to the program is competitive and contingent upon admission to the Graduate School.

 Students pursuing graduate certificates are admitted in fall, winter and spring terms.

-Deadline for applications for fall semester is August 1, winter semester is November 1 and spring semester is April 1.
+Deadline for applications: Fall semester is August 1, Winter semester is November 1 and Spring semester is April 1.

 At a minimum, applicants are required to have:

 - A 3.0 GPA in upper-division coursework (typically the last 60 semester hours).

 Applicants with a GPA below 3.0 for upper-division coursework may submit GRE scores as additional evidence of academic ability or apply for post-bachelor status to raise their undergraduate GPA.

 - Completed Application (a $50 application fee for graduate application was suspended);

 - All transcripts submitted to Graduate Admissions;

 - Academic/professional statement of purpose (500 words);

 - Dispute Resolution Certificate applicants only also require three letters of reference.

 For more information regarding admissions and the application process, please refer to the M.A. & G.C.
 Handbook.